adjust/corona_sdk/README.md

 })
 ```

-Within the listener function you have access to the `attribution` parameters.
-Here is a quick summary of their properties:
+The callback function will get called when the SDK receives final attribution data.
+Within the callback function you have access to the `attribution` parameter.
+Here is a quick summary of its properties:

 - `trackerToken`        the tracker token of the current attribution
 - `trackerName`         the tracker name of the current attribution